devleaks/pywinwing/docs/index.md

 If problem persists, enter an issue on github.

 MCDU display sometimes get de-synchronized.
+To recognize this state, start `winwing-cli` and nothing will display on the MCDU device, not even a welcome screen, it will remain black, which is unusual.

 To re-synchronize it, unplug the Winwing MCDU device for a few seconds and plug it in back.
 Restart `winwing-cli`.

+This event is still under investigation and rarely appears, however, I prefer to mention it here.

 # More Devices